Kurdish rebellions during World War I: Military

 Ottoman staff officer Barhan Ozkok, writing in 1932, states that Kurdish rebels suffered 300 killed and 200 captured in a battle on 28 April 1916 during the Dersim revolt.
 He further mentions 100 Kurdish soldiers being killed on 1–2 May.
 He does not provide figures for the entire 1916 Dersim rebellion, nor does he provide figures on Ottoman losses.
 Yakup Kaya writes that Kurdish forces had suffered heavy casualties during the 1916 Dersim revolt.

 Civilian

 During the 1916 Dersim rebellion, Kurdish rebels destroyed the villages of Nazimiye, Mazght, Pertek, and Charsandjak.
 Ottoman forces responded to the rebellion by looting Kavaktepe and the surrounding villages.
 They also burned down the village of Lemit.

 In response to Kurdish rebellions, Ottoman authorities carried out deportations against Kurdish civilians.
 Most sources suggest that as many as 700,000 Kurds were deported during World War I, although there are no reliable statistics.
-Safrastian (1945) estimates that half of these deported Kurds died. Üngör (2009) writes that "it would require a separate study to calculate meticulously how many were deported".
+Safrastian (1948) estimates that half of these deported Kurds died.
+Uğur Ümit Üngör (2009) writes that "it would require a separate study to calculate meticulously how many were deported".